anawhj/draft-song-satp-implementation-guide/draft-song-satp-implementation-guide.md

 This document, the "SATP Implementation Guide," serves as a non-normative companion to the core protocol specifications.
 Its purpose is to provide practical implementation guidance for SATP gateway developers and architects.
 It does not introduce any new normative requirements but instead clarifies the existing ones, outlines best practices, and provides concrete examples to aid in building secure, compliant, and interoperable SATP solutions.

 All guidance provided herein is based on the normative definitions found in the "Secure Asset Transfer Protocol (SATP) Core" [SATcore] and the "Secure Asset Transfer (SAT) Interoperability Architecture" [SATarch] documents.
 Implementers are encouraged to consult those core specifications for all formal requirements, data models, and protocol state definitions.
-This guide should be used as a supplementary resource to understand how those normative requirements may be practically applied.
+This guide SHOULD be used as a supplementary resource to understand how those normative requirements may be practically applied.

 This guide elaborates on the abstract protocol by detailing common implementation scenarios.
 It provides concrete examples for core protocol flows, recommendations for payload structures, and best practices for critical areas such as security and privacy.
 Specific attention is given to topics like key management, payload encryption (JWE) for sensitive compliance data, and mitigating protocol-level attacks.